aave/aip/content/aips/aip-1.md

 if the email address is not given.

-#### `discussions-to` header
+#### `discussions` header

-While an AIP is in WIP or Proposed status, a `discussions-to` header will indicate the mailing list or URL where the AIP is being discussed.
+While an AIP is in WIP or Proposed status, a `discussions` header will indicate the discussion or URL where the AIP is being discussed.

 #### `created` header